-The staff lawyers also carry out certain statutory obligations of the PGT, such as reviewing applications for appointments of Private Committees, reviewing settlements of claims for unliquidated damages on behalf of minors, reviewing proposed transactions affecting the property interests of minors and reviewing legal notices where the interests of minors or incapable adults may be affected.
+The staff lawyers also carry out certain statutory obligations of the PGT, such as reviewing applications for appointment of Private Committees, reviewing settlements of claims for unliquidated damages on behalf of minors, reviewing proposed transactions affecting the property interests of minors and reviewing legal notices where the interests of minors or incapable adults may be affected.
 In some circumstances, staff lawyers provide written comments to the court regarding issues concerning the interests of minors or incapable adults in civil proceedings.

-In 2010-2011, PGT staff lawyers provided legal advice and services to clients that involved acting on approximately 4,500 different legal issues.
+At March 31, 2012, PGT staff lawyers were providing legal advice and services to clients that involved acting on approximately 4,600 different legal issues.

-The Administrative Counsel carries out a variety of duties to support PGT statutory obligations, including overseeing PGT involvement in advancing client interests in class proceedings.
-The Administrative Counsel also oversees provision of legal services to PGT clients by outside counsel.
+The Administrative Counsel carries out a variety of duties to support PGT statutory obligations, including providing legal oversight of PGT involvement in advancing client interests in class proceedings and managing the overall provision of legal services to PGT clients by outside counsel.